97westgate/slackdo/README.md

    - Type `/invite @YourBotName` in the channel

 2. The bot will analyze messages using GPT-3.5 to detect todo items and tasks
-3. When a todo item is detected, it will log to the terminal
+3. When a todo item is detected:
+   - It checks for similar existing todos to prevent duplicates
+   - Sends the todo to Slackdo bot
+   - Adds ✅ and ❌ reactions for status tracking
+4. Duplicate todos are automatically cleared after 24 hours

 ## Troubleshooting